Mediation Works

 Assessment and service model

-In most cases the mediation sessions will be delivered over two consecutive working days in approximately eight hours.
+In most cases the mediation sessions will be delivered in one day over about seven hours.
+Alternatively, to provide each person with more preparation time mediation can occur over two consecutive working days in approximately eight hours.
 There is an initial free no obligation consultation to assess the suitability of mediation and obtain an estimate of the recommended time scheduled for the mediation.
-Participants are asked to sign a mediation agreement which outlines the mediation process, confidentiality issues, the mediators indemnity and the cost of mediation.
+Participants may be asked to sign a mediation agreement which outlines the mediation process, confidentiality issues, the mediators indemnity and the cost of mediation.
 On conclusion of the mediation sessions there can be a brief report prepared to summarise the process, content and outcome of the mediation.
 Following mediation there are other additional services available such as counselling or training which can support the process of change which is integral to mediation.

 Mediation report